+In 1960, the Togolese Republic achieved independence from France, which is now one of its main trading partners.
 It has great potential in terms of agriculture, which accounts for 28% of GDP and employs 62.5% of the workforce.
-The country has clinker deposits, which fuel a dynamic cement industry.
-The Lome Port is a major asset as one of the largest ports in the West African region, and the transport of goods to neighbouring countries has led to the creation of a services industry.
+The country has clinker deposits, which fuel its cement industry.
+The Lome Port is a major asset as one of the largest ports in West Africa, and the transport of goods to neighbouring countries has led to the creation of a services industry.